 Start with the most popular ways to build a website right now.

-Some of the features in this list might surprise you a little bit.
 I've tried not to focus on redundant things like, say, a domain name.
 However, where I have listed things that might seem obvious I've also tried to explain specific nuances or differences that might give you an edge when designing a new website or upgrading an existing one.

 Regardless of what your site does, it should make it abundantly clear what a visitor can expect, and meet those expectations precisely.
 This can be harder to achieve than you think - generally because you understand what your website is about so it seems obvious to you.